zopefoundation/mongopersist/src/mongopersist/README.txt

 what about mappings that reflect an entire collection, for example a collection of people.

 There are many approaches that can be taken.
-The folowing implementation defines an attribute in the document as the mapping key and names a
+The following implementation defines an attribute in the document as the mapping key and names a
 collection: